SamRTAv/Web-Convener-Assignment--Que1/README.md

 The link that I attached: [Materialize CSS link to be put into html head tag]

 ("https://cdnjs.cloudflare.com/ajax/libs/materialize/1.0.0/css/materialize.min.css")
-The name of table that i created in phpMyadmin is student_management_system and table is information
+The name of database that i created in phpMyadmin is student_management_system and table is information